hl7dk/kl-children/input/pagecontent/index.md

 <img alt="OverviewModel" src="./ReportStructure.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

 In addition to being structured as a report, relationships exist between the models.
 These are illustrated in the figure below.
-Note that the ressource Indicator is abstract.
+Note that the resource Indicator is abstract.
 Relevant models inherit from dk-core i.e. Citizen, Observation, BasicObservation and Condition.
 QuestionnaireResponses are repported, not Questionnaires.
 The latter represents shared knowledge between sender and reciever.

 <img alt="ClassDiagram" src="./ClassDiagram.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />